-The History of the Farmington Institute The idea of the Farmington Institute was conceived in the Second World War when the Hon Robert Wills was serving in the Grenadier Guards.
+The idea of the Farmington Institute was conceived in the Second World War when the Hon Robert Wills was serving in the Grenadier Guards.
 He made up his mind that if he lived through the war he would do something to make the world a better place.
 Although he was badly wounded, he did survive, and some twenty years later was in a position to found the Farmington Institute.

 Initially, the Institute concentrated on providing written materials which he felt would be helpful to develop values and standards among young people.
 However, with the election of a wartime friend to the Institute – Mr Johnnie Henderson, who was subsequently Lord Lieutenant of Berkshire – the Institute undertook a much more active role, helping to establish regional RE resource centres and running conferences for RE teachers.